Total CoursesChoose 5 from a list of 8 courses

 Does the Business Writing Certificate include a Copywriting Course?

-What's more, your Business Writing Certificate includes a range of grammar, editing, and proofreading classes that give you the knowledge you need to work effectively with editors while producing low- or no-error writing in your initial drafts.
+What's more, your Business Writing Certificate includes a range of grammar, editing, and proofreading classes that give you the knowledge you need to work well with editors while producing low- or no-error writing in your initial drafts.
 This knowledge allows you to focus on what you need to write, rather than how it should be written, speeding up your production.

 Do you like to see: